-“At first, I think they were still kind of on the high of the win because it broke such a long losing streak but, in their faces, they were really excited,” Disney recalls.
-“Every time I mentioned this, I never said \I.\ I said \we\ won this.
-When I found out we won, I sent it to my principal and said \we\ won.
+"At first, I think they were still kind of on the high of the win because it broke such a long losing streak but, in their faces, they were really excited," Disney recalls.
+"Every time I mentioned this, I never said _I._ I said _we_ won this.
+When I found out we won, I sent it to my principal and said _we_ won.
 So, I told the kids this is a team award.
-Our staff has done a lot but if [those] guys don’t buy into it, it won’t matter.
-The kids have been great.”
+Our staff has done a lot but if [those] guys don't buy into it, it won't matter.
+The kids have been great."

 It actually took Disney's mother to tell him he won the award, originally.
 He said he was in the middle of teaching when his phone wouldn't stop ringing.
 Eventually, a staff member at the school got wind of it and everyone started voting for their coach from there.
 This also came after finding out he was nominated for the award in the first place somewhat by accident.